sylvainjule/kirby-color-palette/README.md

 #### 5.3.
 If the palette has been extracted from an image

 Both the selected color and the extracted palette are stored.
-The value of the field will be an array, you'll need to decode them with the `yaml` method:
+The value of the field is an array you'll need to decode with the `yaml` method:

 ```php
 $palette  = $page->palette()->yaml();